CyberAgentAILab/CM-VQVAE/CM-VQVAE/CREMA-D/README.md

 This class is necessary to return dummy values for the private-shared space sizes of the Model_Comparison model (these values are not actually used).

+## read_cremad.py

+This python program reads the files of the CREMA-D dataset, and creates some configuration files that are used by the pytorch dataset class in order to load video and labels for the train/validation/test splits.

+First, the origin and destination folders are defined, as well as the number of samples per split.
+Then, the class names are defined for each label type.
+If the destination folder does not exist, it is created and configuration files are created for each split, and their class ratio printed.

+When creating config files, first, the samples are read from the dataset folder (see 'read_samples' function below).
+Then, for each split in the dataset, a configuration file is created (see 'create_config' function below) and the class ratios are calculated (see 'print_class_ratio' function below).

+Then, as some algorithms use the variance of the data in order to calculate the reconstruction loss, we also load the train split of the dataset to calculate this value.
+For this, we instantiate a dataset class of CREMA-D with the config files previously generated.
+We take all the training samples and read them at once.
+Finally, the max and variance values for each modality are printed out and saved in the 'data' folder:
+- train_image_var.pkl: Contains the variance of the image modality
+- train_audio_var.pkl: Contains the variance of the audio modality

+NOTE: The number of samples on each split is based on the used in: "Balanced Multimodal Learning via On-the-fly Gradient Modulation".

+### read_samples

+This function reads two configuration CSV files to extract the following information:
+- VideoDemographics.csv: Contains the age, gender, race and ethnicity of the actors.
+- SentenceFilenames.csv: Contains the names of the video files, which are added to the dataset root path.

+Then, the list of videos is randomly sorted.

+### create_config

+This function takes the path of the input videos and their labels, and creates a configuration file for the given split.

+For each video sample, first, the following labels are extracted from the file name: actor ID, sentence ID, emotion class and emotion level.
+Then, the video demographics info read above is also stored as labels.
+In this process, the number of labels for each class is counted, to calculate the class ratios as below.

+Finally, the paths of the video samples and their corresponding labels are stored.

+NOTE: Since there are faulty files in the dataset (four to our knowledge), we can decide to omit them for the experiments.

+### print_class_ratio

+For each label type (emotion, race, etc.) and for each class in the label type, the ratio of each class is calculated and printed to a file.

+### get_age_class

+Converts the input integer to a discrete label indicated by the closest multiple of 10 (e.g., 46 --> '40s').

 # Folders

 ## results